Austria Itinerary: 10 Days with a focus on Glorious Graz!

 For me, the stunning Schonbrunn Palace is one of the places in Austria not to miss.
 Over 300 years old, this beautiful palace was the main summer residence of the Habsburg rulers.
 Since the 1950s its 1,441 rooms have been a major tourism attraction in Austria.

 Schonbrunn Palace has much to explore including its beautiful gardens.
-It is also home to stunning Christmas markets if you are visiting in December.
+It is also home to stunning Christmas markets if you are visiting Vienna in the winter.

 Grab a beat the queue ticket and you’ll also be able to see Austrian Parliament, City Hall, Burgtheater, the Museum of Art History and Hofburg Palace (where Marie Antoinette was born) along the way.